Indica Vs Sativa And Beyond: The Best Types Of Weed For Parents

 The marijuana industry is growing like, well, a weed.
 After the 2020 election cycle, it’s now legal to consume cannabis for medical use in 38 states and recreational use in 19 states.
-A growing customer base means more and more products and types of weed, and the question of the best weed strains now goes well beyond indica vs. sativa.
+A growing customer base means more and more products and types of weed, and the question of the best type of weed now goes well beyond indica vs. sativa.

 Another effect (and cause) of the liberalization of laws around marijuana is the liberalization of attitudes around marijuana.
 The stigma around parents smoking a little weed or popping an edible every once in a while is fading fast, and moms and dads who choose to enjoy pot are now tasked with choosing from the aforementioned plethora of different options.